 10 Low-Fat Cheeses You Can Eat When You're Losing Weight

 Whether it's on pizza, you dust your pasta with it, or you simply love to slap it on a cracker, cheese just makes everything better.
 But if you're trying to lose weight or have set similar health goals, you're probably already wary of your cheese intake.
-Because many kinds of cheese are high in fat, especially saturated fats, they are calorie-dense foods—which may not do your weight loss goals any favors.
+This is usually because many types of cheese are high in fat (especially saturated fats) and are calorie-dense foods, which may not do your weight loss goals any favors.

 We asked two dietitian nutritionists for their thoughts on low-fat cheeses, and rounded up 10 low-fat cheeses you can feel good about eating.

-However, the less fat, the less flavor.
+However, oftentimes, less fat equals less flavor.

 "Low-fat cheese allows people to modify their diet for better health but still enjoy delicious flavor and a favorite food," says Isabel Maples, MEd, RDN, registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.

-"Cheese is loved by itself, paired with other foods or in recipes.
+"Cheese is loved by itself, paired with other foods, or in recipes.
 People might choose low-fat cheeses to lower their intake of fat, boost their intake of protein, or simply to cut calories."

 Can eating low-fat cheese help you lose weight?

-"Definitely, cheese can help one lose weight—but theoretically, any food can," says Maples.
+"Cheese can help one lose weight—but theoretically, any food can," says Maples.
 "We tend to think of foods as 'healthy' or not, but there really are no good or bad foods—all foods can fit into a healthful diet.
-But while someone is losing weight, the combination of foods needs to be lower than that person normally consumes (to allow for weight loss), so substituting low-fat cheese may do the trick to lower one's calories."
+But while someone is losing weight, the combination of foods needs to be lower than what that person normally consumes (to allow for weight loss), so substituting low-fat cheese may do the trick to lower one's calories."

 Low-fat cheese can also help you reduce saturated fat intake.
 "If you like low-fat cheese and don't taste a difference compared to regular cheese, it's a good way to reduce saturated fat in your diet," says Haber Brondo.

-How to eat cheese to lose weight.
+How to eat cheese and stick to your weight loss goals

-"Because cheese is so concentrated (it takes 10 pounds of milk to make a pound of cheese), a little goes a long way and the calories can add up," says Maples.
+"Because cheese is so concentrated (it takes 10 pounds of milk to make an average pound of cheese), a little goes a long way and the calories can add up," says Maples.
 "Instead, moderation in one's portion size helps find that personal balance (having your cake and eating it, too) to meet individual weight management needs."

-- Go with freshly grated cheese.
+- Go with freshly-grated cheese.
 "Grated cheese can stretch flavor further," says Maples.
 "That's why grated cheese (like Parmesan or Romano) is a good choice—a little really goes a long way."
 For example, 1 tablespoon of grated parmesan cheese has 21 calories and a little over just one gram of fat.

-"They can make grating easier and faster.
-Also, hard cheeses like parmesan grate easier at room temperature whereas a cheddar consistency grates easier when cold."
+"These can make grating easier and faster," says Maples.
+"Also, hard cheeses like parmesan grate easier at room temperature, whereas a cheddar consistency grates easier when cold."

-What cheeses are low in fat?
+What cheeses are naturally lower in fat?

 The following cheeses are naturally lower in fat than others.
 And if you choose reduced-fat versions, you can save on calories and fat even more.